stfc/PSyclone/doc/developer_guide/transformations.rst

 Since OpenCL code is very different to that which PSyclone normally generates, its creation is handled by ``gen_ocl`` methods instead of the normal ``gen_code``.
-There is work in progress to deprecate the both generation methods and let the ``psyclone.domain.gocean.transformations.GOOpenCLTrans`` transformation handle the code modification entirely in PSyIR.
+There is work in progress to deprecate both of these generation methods and let the ``psyclone.domain.gocean.transformations.GOOpenCLTrans`` transformation handle the code modification entirely in PSyIR.
 However, for the time being the transformation only modifies part of